- Normal precautions

 Entry requirements (visa/passport)

 All visitors to Cambodia must hold a passport that is valid for at least six months from the time of entry into Cambodia and contain at least one blank page for a visa stamp.
+Entry is normally refused if you have a damaged passport or pages missing.

 You can get a visa on arrival at the Cambodian border.
 You’ll need to bring two passport photographs with you.
 A tourist visa costs US $30 (with an additional $7 processing fee) for one month and can be extended for only one extra month.
 Payment for visas is accepted in US dollars only.
 For business visas, we recommend that you contact the nearest Cambodian Embassy before travelling.